The importance of proper tree Identification: How do you know If a Tree is Safe

 FAQs:

-What is the consequence if I do work on a tree that is protected without permission?
+What happens if I carry out work on a protected tree without permission?

-If you carry out work on a tree that is protected without obtaining the necessary permits, you could be facing massive fines or even prison.
+If you do work on a protected tree without the appropriate authorizations, you could be subject to massive fines or even prison.

 Can I appeal to a TPO and/or preservation order?

-You can appeal to a TPO or preservation or TPO if you believe it’s not justifiable.
-But, you’ll need to prove your claim and explain why you believe that the TPO or preservation order isn’t necessary.
+You can appeal an appeal of a TPO or preservation or TPO if it’s not justifiable.
+However, you will need to provide evidence to support your case and show that you believe that the TPO or preservation order isn’t necessary.

 Conclusion